Yoimiya42/Object_Oriented_Programming__Java/COMP0004/Revision/Revision.md

 - `Dynamic Type`: The type of an object is known at runtime. (e.g. `Object`, `ArrayList<String>`) The strictness of type rules:
 - `Weakly Typed Language`: The type of a variable can change at runtime. (e.g. JavaScript, Python)
-- `Strongly Typed Language`: The type of a variable cannot change at runtime. (e.g. Java, C#)
-- `Strongly Typed Language`: All variables and expressions has a type that is known at compile time. (`Type Checking` is done at compile time, )
+- `Strongly Typed Language`: All variables and expressions has a type that is known at compile time, cannot change at runtime.(`Type Checking` is done at compile time. e.g., Java, C++)

 ## Exceptions
 **Checked exception**: *Checked at compile time*.
 The compiler forces you to either handle them using `try-catch` or declare with `throws` keyword(informs the caller to handle or propagate it), otherwise the code won't compile.(i.e. `IOException`, `ClassNotFoundException`)